10 Critical Mistakes to Avoid on your LinkedIn Profile

 LinkedIn is great for finding clients or customers, making connections that could lead to investors or other essential business contacts and, of course, finding a job.
 But if you aren’t careful, you could do more harm to your reputation than good.

-In this guide you’re going to learn about some of the biggest mistakes people make when using LinkedIn to promote themselves, and how you can avoid making these mistakes yourself.
+In this post you’re going to learn the 10 critical mistakes to avoid on your LinkedIn profile and how you can avoid making these mistakes yourself.

 You’ll also learn some valuable tips for making the most out of your LinkedIn profile, how to make more connections, set up your profile effectively and get the results you’re looking for.